Go back

 • Referrals to specialists are not required.

-• Dental treatment in progress at time of member’s effective date with Delta Dental may have pro-rated benefits under the Delta Dental plan.
-If you are currently enrolled in the State’s MetLife DPPO plan, Delta Dental will work with your dentist to ensure you continue to receive the benefits that are covered.
-For ortho claims, ask your orthodontist or dental office to submit a claim with the total fee, initial banding date, and total number of months of treatment.
-This detail will allow us to calculate what we can pay.
+• For orthodontic claims in progress at the time of the member’s effective date, you can ask your orthodontist or dental office to submit a claim with the total fee, initial banding date and total number of months of treatment.
+This detail will allow Delta Dental to calculate what may be paid.

-• You pay coinsurance for many covered services and your share is based on the provider negotiated fee, or PNF agreed upon by the provider and Delta Dental of Tennessee.
-The PNF is the highest dollar amount of reimbursement for specific dental procedures provided by Delta Dental DPPO in-network providers.
-The in-network dentists have agreed to not charge members or the plan more than the PNF.
+• You pay coinsurance for many covered services and your share is based on the provider negotiated fee (PNF) agreed upon by the provider and Delta Dental of Tennessee.
+The PNF, also called the maximum plan allowance, is the highest dollar amount of reimbursement for specific dental procedures provided by Delta Dental DPPO in-network providers.
+The in-network dentists have agreed not to charge members or the plan more than the PNF.
 When a member receives dental services from an out-of-network provider, the out-of-network dentist will be paid by the plan for covered procedures according to the average PNF for in-network providers and respective plan coinsurance.
-The member then is responsible for all other charges by the out-of-network dentist.
+The member is then responsible for all other charges by the out-of-network dentist.